Avril de Sainte-Croix: Feminist leader

 She made the case that the movement had its roots in the fight for liberty of the French Revolution.

-During World War I (1914–18) Sainte-Croix supported the war effort by founding canteens to feed women working in the war industries.
+During World War I (1914–1918) Sainte-Croix supported the war effort by founding canteens to feed women working in the war industries.

 In 1917 she was appointed to the Committee on Women's Employment to advise the government on women workers.

 She founded and became chairperson of the women's section of the Musée social, and in 1918–19 went on a trip to the United States for the Musée to investigate part-time work for women in four American cities.
 During this trip she met President Woodrow Wilson and former President Theodore Roosevelt.

-After World War I (1914–18) she traveled in Poland, Czechoslovakia, Austria, Hungary and Romania.
+After World War I she traveled in Poland, Czechoslovakia, Austria, Hungary and Romania.

 In 1920 she became vice-president of the ICW and in 1922 she became president of the CNFF.

-Sainte-Croix attended and spoke at congresses in London, Berlin, Geneva, Rome, Kristiana (Oslo), Bucharest, Vienna, Spain and the USA.
+Sainte-Croix attended and spoke at congresses in London, Berlin, Geneva, Rome, Kristiana (Oslo), Bucharest, Vienna, Spain and the US.

 In the 1920s and 1930s she was internationally recognized as the leading feminist in France.

 In April 1922 she was appointed to the Standing Advisory Committee of the League of Nations on trafficking of women and children.

 She was also appointed to the League's commission for the protection of children.

 From 1925 she was delegate to the League of Nations for the Joint Standing Committee of Women's International Organizations.